-To use your access code, first press the key, and then enter your four-digit code ? ? ? ?
+To use your access code, first press the key on the remote keypad near the main entrance, then enter your 4-digit code.

-System Administrator's Note: Fill in the phone number and access granted number above, copy and distribute this sheet to the residents.
+System Administrator's Note: Fill in phone number, access granted number and entry code number, copy and distribute this to residents.